-Cardiomyopathy (kahr-dee-o-my-OP-uh-thee) is a disease of the heart muscle that makes it harder for your heart to pump blood to the rest of your body.
-Cardiomyopathy can lead to heart failure.
+Cardiomyopathy (kahr-dee-o-my-OP-uh-thee) is a disease of the heart muscle.
+It causes the heart to have a harder time pumping blood to the rest of the body, which can lead to symptoms of heart failure.
+Cardiomyopathy also can lead to some other serious heart conditions.

-The main types of cardiomyopathy include dilated, hypertrophic and restrictive cardiomyopathy.
-Treatment — which might include medications, surgically implanted devices or, in severe cases, a heart transplant — depends on which type of cardiomyopathy you have and how serious it is.
+There are various types of cardiomyopathy.
+The main types include dilated, hypertrophic and restrictive cardiomyopathy.
+Treatment includes medicines and sometimes surgically implanted devices and heart surgery.
+Some people with severe cardiomyopathy need a heart transplant.
+Treatment depends on the type of cardiomyopathy and how serious it is.

-- Swelling of the legs, ankles and feet
+- Swelling of the legs, ankles, feet, stomach area and neck veins.

-- Cough while lying down
+- Cough while lying down.

 When to see a doctor

-See your doctor if you have one or more signs or symptoms associated with cardiomyopathy.
-Call 911 or your local emergency number if you have severe difficulty breathing, fainting or chest pain that lasts for more than a few minutes.
+See your healthcare professional if you have any symptoms of cardiomyopathy.
+Call 911 or your local emergency number if you faint, have trouble breathing or have chest pain that lasts for more than a few minutes.

-Because some types of cardiomyopathy can be hereditary, if you have it your doctor might advise that your family members be checked.
+Some types of cardiomyopathy can be passed down through families.
+If you have the condition, your healthcare professional might recommend that your family members be checked.

-- Long-term high blood pressure
+- Long-term high blood pressure.

-- Heart tissue damage from a heart attack
+- Heart tissue damage from a heart attack.

-- Chronic rapid heart rate
+- Long-term rapid heart rate.

-- Heart valve problems
+- Heart valve problems.

-- Metabolic disorders, such as obesity, thyroid disease or diabetes
+- Metabolic disorders, such as obesity, thyroid disease or diabetes.

-- Nutritional deficiencies of essential vitamins or minerals, such as thiamin (vitamin B-1)
+- Lack of essential vitamins or minerals in the diet, such as thiamin (vitamin B-1).

-- Pregnancy complications
+- Pregnancy complications.

-- Drinking too much alcohol over many years
+- Drinking too much alcohol over many years.

-- Use of cocaine, amphetamines or anabolic steroids
+- Use of cocaine, amphetamines or anabolic steroids.

 Types of cardiomyopathy include: